Faryalaurooj/SyntAR/README.md

 # SyntAR
-Synthetic data for Aircraft detection and recognition
+Synthetic data generation for Aircraft detection and recognition

 # Code
 Create an environmnet and activate it